phyletica/phyletica.github.io/_posts/2015-09-09-imagemagick.md

 Next, we can make a faux play-button image, which, when used with a little javascript, will make the GIF appear controllable.
-To make the "play button," we'll started with a simple blue triangle, which you can download:
+To make the "play button," we'll start with a simple blue triangle, which you can download:

 {% highlight bash %}